Tony-A-Michailidis/gataisha-ai/README.md

 # Continuous Authority to Operate (cATO) Agent for Azure AKS

-An AI-powered compliance monitoring agent that provides **Continuous Authority to Operate** for Azure Kubernetes Service (AKS) clusters, focused on NIST 800-53 Rev 5 Access Control (AC) and System and Communications Protection (SC) control families.
+An AI-powered compliance monitoring agent written with the help of Cladthat provides **Continuous Authority to Operate** for Azure Kubernetes Service (AKS) clusters, focused on NIST 800-53 Rev 5.
+Only for the just basic Access Control (AC) and System and Communications Protection (SC) control families.
+It can be expanded to add more families and security controls.
+More or less a prorotype I am working on.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)